dotnet/docs-maui/docs/get-started/installation.md

 .NET MAUI requires the Android 31 SDK for development.
 The Android 31 SDK can be installed through [Android Studio](https://developer.android.com/studio)

-Currently .NET MAUI has a dependency on OpenJDK.
-OpenJDK can be installed [from the microsoft openJDK page](https://www.microsoft.com/openjdk).
+Currently .NET MAUI has a dependency on OpenJDK 11.
+OpenJDK 11 can be installed [from the microsoft openJDK page](https://www.microsoft.com/openjdk).